 I hope you can steal at least one of these that you could use in your class.
 This is part of our target language series to help you reach your goals of 90% target language.
 Head on over to the playlist that has to do with target language experts where you’ll find even more awesome activities to use in your classroom to get you to that coveted 90%.

 Speaking of 90% Target Language, Have you ever wished the transition to proficiency were easier to do?
-Grab the FREE toolkit here or below to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.
+Grab the FREE toolkit here to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.

 Keep at your important work and have fun with your Spanish students trying out all these fun speaking activities for Spanish class!